 If you'd like help finding free filming and editing technology or have questions about which types of hardware and software we recommend, please do not hesitate to ask the MATHCOUNTS national office by emailing email@example.com!

 Hardware for Filming

 Free Tripod Provided by MATHCOUNTS

-Registered teams receive a flexible tripod for free as part of their mailed Producers' Kit.
+Registered teams (who opt in) receive a flexible tripod for free as part of their mailed Producers' Kit.
 This tripod is designed to be used with a smartphone and has flexible legs that can either stand on a surface or wrap around an object for angled filming.